SDXorg/pysd/docs/advanced_usage.rst

    model.run(initial_condition="final_state.pic", return_timestamps=[55, 60])

-the new simulation will have initial time equal to 50 with the saved valuesfrom the previous one.
+the new simulation will have initial time equal to 50 with the saved values from the previous one.

 .. note::
    You can set the exact final time of the simulation using the *final_time* argument.